 Combining my experience as a doula, love for science, passion for supporting women, and heart for community, my current involvements include:

-Doula Educator with Two Doulas Birth
+Doula Educator with Two Doulas Birth and LOOM

 Director of Hospitality for Doulas Association of Southern California